Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Lead an active lifestyle, move more.

-By contacting a doctor in a timely manner, you can avoid many problems.
-Thanks to modern methods of treatment and diagnostics (for example, MRI of the sacroiliac joint), medicine successfully treats even such complex diseases as various injuries of the sacroiliac joint.
+By consulting a doctor in a timely manner, you can avoid many problems.
+Thanks to modern methods of treatment and diagnosis (for example, MRI of the sacroiliac joint), medicine successfully treats even such complex diseases as various injuries of the sacroiliac joint.

-The video material will give an idea, for example, about the procedure for periarticular administration of drugs in one of the medical centers in the city of Cheboksary.
+The video material will give an idea, for example, of the procedure for periarticular administration of drugs in one of the medical centers in the city of Cheboksary.

-Osteoarthritis of the sacroiliac joint is often a harbinger of such a formidable disease as ankylosing spondylitis.
-It affects not only the elderly, whose joints are subject to natural wear and tear, but also the young, leading an active lifestyle.
+Arthrosis of the sacroiliac joint is often a harbinger of such a formidable disease as ankylosing spondylitis.
+It affects not only older people whose joints are subject to natural wear and tear, but also young people who lead an active lifestyle.

-The cartilaginous tissues of the joints cannot withstand a constant load and are destroyed under its influence.
-Treatment in this case is preventive.
+The cartilage tissue of the joints cannot withstand constant load and is destroyed under its influence.
+Treatment in this case is preventative.

 Causes and symptoms

-In other words, arthrosis is diagnosed in cases where the cartilage of the joint is destroyed and the vertebrae rub against each other without "lubrication", which is the cartilage.
-With constant flexion of the back, for example, during loading and unloading or lifting heavy objects, the sacral bones of the spine in the lower back are constantly under pressure.
+In other words, arthrosis is diagnosed in cases where the cartilage of the joint is destroyed and the vertebrae rub against each other without the “lubrication” that cartilage represents.
+When you constantly bend your back, such as during handling or lifting heavy objects, the sacral bones of the spine in the lower back are constantly under pressure.

-In this case, the cartilage is subjected to mechanical friction and begins to wear off.
+In this case, the cartilage is subjected to mechanical friction and begins to wear out.

-Treatment is impossible, therefore, you need to carefully monitor the condition of the back while lifting weights and lift them correctly with an emphasis on the muscles of the legs.
+Treatment is impossible, so you need to carefully monitor the condition of your back while lifting weights and lift them correctly, focusing on the leg muscles.

 Symptoms do not appear visually.
-It is possible to determine arthrosis of the sacroiliac joints of the joint only by the method of X-ray examination or when visiting the doctor in case of disturbing pain or external changes, which are expressed in curvature of posture, gait, decreased tone of the muscles of the back, mobility of the spine.
+Arthrosis of the sacroiliac joints can be determined only by X-ray examination or by visiting a doctor in case of troubling pain or external changes, which are expressed in curvature of posture, gait, decreased tone of the back muscles, and spinal mobility.

-An experienced physician will detect symptoms on palpation of the lower spine.
+An experienced physician will detect symptoms by palpating the lower spine.
 In the area of inflammation of the sacroiliac joints of the joint, pain of varying degrees of intensity will be felt.

 Treatment should be carried out under the supervision of a physician.